embodijs/generator/README.md

 ```

-## writing a plugin
+## Writing an Element

-A plugin has multiple parts, which need to be registerd in a build setup function, which could be loaded via plugins.
-Plugins are called elements in embodi
+A plugin has multiple parts that must be registered in a build setup function to load it.

-You will find some examples for elements in [embodi-content-template](https://github.com/CordlessWool/embodi-content-template/tree/main/template/src/lib/elements)
+You can find some examples of elements in [embodi-content-template](https://github.com/CordlessWool/embodi-content-template/tree/main/template/src/lib/elements)

-Each function you can register will get an helper engine, which offers you some functions to do what you need.
-You will find definitions of public helper functions [here](https://github.com/embodijs/generator/blob/main/src/lib/exports/types.d.ts)
+Each function that you can register gets a helper engine that provides you with some features to make your life easier.
+You can find definitions of public helper functions [here](https://github.com/embodijs/generator/blob/main/src/lib/exports/types.d.ts)

-### build actions
+### Build Actions

-Build actions are the main entry point where you register all the files and functions you need at runtime to run you element.
+Build actions are the main entry point where you register all the files and functions you need to run your item at runtime.

-In this example regsiters a build action and link a svelte component.
-You can also register a file with client and server actions that will run at runtime.
+The following example registers a build action and associates a lightweight component.
+You can also register a file with client and server actions that run at runtime.
-> Important: You have to set a file which exports the allowed functions by name for server and client actions and a svelte component file for components.
-It is not possible to load them in before here, because this script will be run in vite and not all functionality is avalible at this point, but they will be called with the identifier (referenced by the `type` Attribute in ElementData).
+> Important: You must specify a file that exports the allowed functions by name for server and client actions, and a svelte component file for components.
+It is not possible to load them beforehand because this script is run in vite and not all functionality is avaliable at this point, but they will be called with the identifier (referenced by the `type` attribute in ElementData).

 ```TS
 import type { GroupElementData } from './types.js';